libra2org/libra2-core/testsuite/forge-cli/src/README.md

 As an alternative to using the faucet service, you may use the faucet CLI directly:
 ```
-cargo run -p aptos-faucet-cli -- --amount 10 --accounts <account_address> --key <private_key>
+cargo run -p libra2-faucet-cli -- --amount 10 --accounts <account_address> --key <private_key>
 ```

 :::tip Faucet and Aptos CLI
-See more on how the faucet works in the [README](https://github.com/aptos-labs/aptos-core/tree/main/crates/aptos-faucet).
+See more on how the faucet works in the [README](https://github.com/aptos-labs/aptos-core/tree/main/crates/libra2-faucet).

 Also see how to use the [Aptos CLI](../cli-tools/aptos-cli/use-cli/use-aptos-cli.md#account-examples) with an existing faucet.
 :::